top of page

 Castings

-Defects in castings such as inter dendritic shrinkage, gas porosity, slag entrapment, and residual piping can be observed as well as heat treat condition.
+Defects in castings such as inter dendritic shrinkage, gas porosity, slag entrapment, and residual piping can be observed as well as microstructural details.

 Coatings

-The thickness, adhesion, and integrity over coating can be evaluated under an optical microscope, while verification of coating composition can be verified using energy dispersive X-Ray analysis under the scanning electron microscope.
-MTA has carried out this type of examination on coatings such as electroless nickel, electroplated nickel, silver, and gold.
+The thickness, adhesion, and integrity of a coating can be evaluated under an optical microscope, while verification of coating composition can be verified using energy dispersive X-Ray analysis under the scanning electron microscope.
+Our laboratory has carried out this type of examination on coatings such as ion vapor deposited aluminum, electroless nickel, electroplated nickel, silver, and gold coatings.
 Plasma sprayed and weld deposited layers have also been evaluated.

 Trans-granular, branching cracks through the annealed grains of austenitic 316L stainless steel are typical of chloride stress corrosion cracking at temperatures above 65°C.